filthyrake/astro-gcal/README.md

 Current Status: NOT FULLY WORKING - still in development

 Currently we are successfully querying the astrospheric API for the forecast and writing the date/time ranges that meet our predefined requirements to DynamoDB.  getForecast.py is now functionally complete.
+We are also now able to create Calendar events in Google Calendar when updateTables.py is run.
+This is now technically "functionally complete" but I am very much leaving this listed as still in development until I have time to do some more refactoring, code cleanups, write docs, etc...

 TO-DO:
-* Test code for new/old comparison and calendar event changes
-* Test GCal integration
 * Add more tests/etc
 * Write installation/usage instructions

-Why havent I finished all this yet?
-Well, testing is a bit tricky since the weather for my house is actually quite poor at the moment :D so the API doesnt return any events that meet my criteria within the time window it returns.
-So I've gotta wait and then I can test and bugfix further.